 The development of digital assets is not only about designing, coding, and verifying the quality of mobile and web applications.
 There is a variety of activities that must be done to create useful and high-performance software or digital ecosystems.
 However, when it comes to software development outsourcing, clients are willing to save money and start cutting budgets as much as they can, especially if they don’t understand the importance of some activities.
 Everything becomes more complicated if there is no strong tech leader on their side, such as a CTO, software architect, or technical product manager.
 On the other hand, most IT outsourcing companies don’t even try to educate their clients or propose advanced software engineering techniques and methods, even if they know that the latter can save the client’s budget in the future.

-Having a solid experience in digital product design and development, we can name a few reasons for such behavior for both the client and the outsourcing services provider:
+Having a solid experience in digital product design and development, we can name a few reasons for such behaviour for both the client and the outsourcing services provider:

 - Don’t understand the importance of the process.
 When you have developed more than 500 digital products and introduce them to the market, you start to realize the importance of system scalability, consequences associated with web or mobile app development technology stack, and drawbacks of the poor digital quality assurance process.
 The most important is that you understand what needs to be done to simplify the maintenance of the digital ecosystem.
 This issue is usually fixed by gaining the experience for the contractor and business customer.

 - Don’t realize the potential economic benefits.
 For instance, automation of some processes requires time in the beginning.
 However, if you try to draw the analogy between the time needed to process the script and the man/hours of the real developer or QA engineer, you will see the difference.
 Companies usually don’t want to pay for something they can’t see, such as load balancer set up or the CI/CD tools.